 Whether a nonprofit or for profit business, planning ahead for an emergency or natural disaster is a necessary part of doing business.
-In response to Hurricane Mathew’s, we have collected statewide resources to assist nonprofits in developing and updating your preparation efforts.
+We have collected statewide resources to assist nonprofits in developing and updating your preparation efforts.
 Is something missing from this list?
 Please email email@example.com and we will continue to keep this page updated.

 Dept. of Public Safety: Division of Emergency Management and Homeland Security